 Are Xerxes and Ahasuerus the Same Person?

-Ahasuerus is a royal Persian name occurring throughout the Old Testament.
+Ahasuerus is a royal Persian name that occurs throughout the Old Testament.
 According to Persian kings' lineage, Ahasuerus is evidently the same person as Xerxes.

 In Ezra 4:6, Ahasuerus is mentioned as a king of Persia, to whom the enemies of the Jews sent representations opposing the rebuilding of the Temple of Jerusalem.
 Thus, he occupies a place in a chronological series of Persian rulers who were directly involved in Jewish history.
 In Daniel 9:1, Ahasuerus is described as the father of "Darius the Mede," who became king over Babylonia after Belshazzar's death.